jpat-12/CoT-Generation-Broadcast/README.md

 This script automates the installation of necessary dependencies and formats everything for COT-Generation from Survey123 Data.

 ## Testing ###
-This script has been validated and will work for Ubuntu20.04 and Ubuntu 22.04.
+This script has been validated and will work for Ubuntu20.04 / 22.04 / 23.04.
 It has not been tested on any CentOS Release or Windows.